LorenzoCorbella74/my-gen/README.md

 # @gen

 **@gen** is a simple, extensible command runner for Node.js.
 It interprets a custom DSL to automate file operations, variable management, shell commands, and conditional logic for project scaffolding and scripting tasks.
-Why not use bash, Python, Make, or Just...?
-Because it was fun to create a new language and a new tool! 😄
+Why not use Bash, Python, Make, or Just...?
+Because it is fun to create a new language and a new tool! 😄

 ## Usage